nlpsoc/STEL/readme.md

 # Quickstart

 You can find the raw data for STEL in Data/STEL.
-You will need to get permission to use the formality data from Verizon ([L6 - Yahoo!
+You will need to get permission to use the formality data from Yahoo ([L6 - Yahoo!
 Answers ComprehensiveQuestions and Answers version 1.0 (multi part)](https://webscope.sandbox.yahoo.com/catalog.php?datatype=l)) as this is also the prerequisite for receiving the [GYAFC dataset](https://github.com/raosudha89/GYAFC-corpus).
 Please e-mail me (a.m.wegmann@uu.nl) with the permission to receive the full data necessary to run STEL.
 You will need to add the files to the repository as specified in ```to_add_const.py```.

 To use it, in the project folder src, call